simplelocalize/github-action-cli/README.md

 The arguments for the command.
 Default `""`.

-Example: `--uploadPath ./translations/{lang}.json --uploadFormat single-language-json --dryRun`
+Example: `--uploadPath ./translations/{lang}.json --uploadFormat single-language-json`

 # Example usage